pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Since version 2.0, JaxPlan runs a parallel instance of `parameter-exploring policy gradients (PGPE) <https://link.springer.com/chapter/10.1007/978-3-319-09903-3_13>`_.
 In some cases, this allows JaxPlan to continue making progress when the model relaxations are poor or the gradient descent optimizer fails to make progress.

-It can be configured as follows:
+It is enabled by default, but can be configured in the config file as follows:

 .. code-block:: shell